pogipop/cloudron/docs/references/api.md

 Re-configures an existing app with id `appId`.

-Configuring an app won't preserve existing data.
+Configuring an app preserves existing data.
 Cloudron apps are written in a way to support reconfiguring any of the parameters listed below without loss of data.

 Request: